CharlieBoi2148/aicrypto-agent/README.md

 ## Citation

-If you find this repository useful, please cite:
+If you find this repository useful, please consider citing:

 ```bibtex
 @article{wang2025aicrypto,